Octroi: Tax farming

 From time to time there was agitation in France for the abolition of octroi duties, but it was never pushed very earnestly.
 In 1869, a commission considered the matter, and reported in favour of their retention.
 Octrois were finally abolished in 1948.

 In Belgium, on the other hand, octrois were abolished in 1860, being replaced by an increase in customs and excise duties; and in 1903 those in Egypt were also abolished.

 A similar tax, called the Alcabala, was collected in Spain and the Spanish colonies.
 This tax was in force in Mexico until a few years before the Mexican Revolution of 1910.
 In 1910, octroi duties still existed in Italy, Spain, Portugal, and some towns in Austria.

 Current

 Octroi was still in use in the 1990s by local authorities in Pakistan for domestic goods movements.
 Although abolished for general trade in 1997, octroi was still being charged on certain commodities such as electricity as late as 2006.
 As of 2013, octroi is levied in Ethiopia.

 Cities in the Indian state of Maharashtra briefly abolished octroi in 2013 and replaced it with local body tax.
 However, octroi was reestablished there in 2014, due to decreased revenues from the local body tax.
 As of 1 July 2017, with the introduction of GST country-wide, the octroi has been abolished.

+In the United States, 45 states and the District of Columbia collect sales tax on goods sold within their jurisdictions, with 38 of these states having additional local sales taxes.
+To prevent tax avoidance, a use tax may be levied on goods used within a state purchased by residents outside the state without payment of sales tax (or payment of lesser sales tax).
+These taxes are typically self-reported or estimated as there are typically no customs controls or inspection when goods move across state lines.
+For example, in New York, residents must itemize use tax on untaxed purchases of greater than $1,000 when filing their income tax return, but may opt to pay a flat income-based amount for all purchases of less than $1,000.